PandaFalls2004/Minutes_and_Ratings/README.md

 Step 1:
-    Because we had two datasets with information we needed our first step was to merge the datasets together.
+    Because we had two datasets with the information that we needed, the first step was to merge the datasets together.
 We left merged the recipes and interactions dataset left on *id* and right on *recipe_id*.
 This allowed us to match up the recipes and have the minutes and ratings for each different recipe.

 Step 2:
     After we had our merged dataset, we filled all of the ratings that had a value of 0 with NaN values.
 This makes sense because most ratings scales are from 1 to 5 and dont include 0.
 This helped reduce rating bias in our dataset.